 Diagnosis and differential diagnosis of AGS

 A 21-hydroxylase deficiency can be confirmed by performing an ACTH stimulation test: First, the patient must fast for at least 6 hours, and the basal serum levels of 17-hydroxyprogesterone (17-OHP) and cortisol are measured.
 Then, ACTH is injected intravenously (250 mg).
 One hour after the ACTH injection, 17-OHP and cortisol are measured again.
 In healthy individuals, the difference between the 1st and the 2nd measuring of 17-OHP should not exceed 2.5 ng/ml.
 Any increase higher than that is diagnostic of CAH.

 Treatment of AGS

-Treatment of CAH should start as early as possible in order to prevent any further virilization of the patient and to maintain a normalized ovarian function.
+Treatment of CAH should start as early as possible to prevent any further virilization of the patient and to maintain a normalized ovarian function.
 Affected individuals will have to undergo life-long glucocorticoid replacement (e.g., with hydrocortisone or dexamethasone).
 This reduced the ACTH production and thus, the formation of androgens.
-The treatment has to be adjusted to each patient individually in order to avoid the occurrence of Cushing’s syndrome or growth failure.
-With sufficient treatment, a normal development of the woman can be achieved and even the infertility can be reversed so that a pregnancy becomes viable.
-Healthy offspring will however be carriers of CAH.
+The treatment has to be adjusted to each patient individually to avoid the occurrence of Cushing’s syndrome or growth failure.
+With sufficient treatment, normal development of the woman can be achieved and even infertility can be reversed so that pregnancy becomes viable.
+Healthy offspring will however, be carriers of CAH.